Registering a political party in Ireland

 - The type or types of election that the party is registered as being organised to contest

-- Where the party is registered as organised to contest elections in a specified part of the State, a reference to that fact and to the part of the State concerned
+- Where the party is registered as organised to contest elections in a specified part of Ireland, a reference to that fact and to the part of the country concerned

 - The name of any political group with which the party is affiliated